This #MagicBabyMoments shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CollectiveBias

 - Small brush

-I began by heading to Walmart to purchase a variety of Finding Nemo Disney Baby items, including a towel, plush toy, and baby blanket.
+I began by heading to Walmart to purchase a variety of Finding Nemo Disney Baby items, including a towel, plush toy, and personalised babies blankets.
 I also found other items that went with the theme, like plain washcloths, little plastic boats, and ocean-themed pop beads for bath time.

 Now, I could’ve just packed up the gift basket like that, and it would’ve been awesome.
 But instead, I decided to turn my bucket into a Nemo bucket using Washi tape and flip-flops.
 The flip-flops were just 98 cents a pair, and I got the biggest size so I would have lots of foam to cut into the fin shapes.